featured-image

 identify-the-host-country-and-university.jpg

-Another important foreign exchange student’s concern is choosing the country and university where they will have their experience.
+Another important concern for foreign exchange students is choosing their country and university.
 When considering the country you want to study in, it’s essential to think about your head and heart.
 A good host country must have three things:

 • Be safe